lbl-srg/obc/specification/source/cdl.rst

 9. Range of expected values
 #.
 Alarm threshold
 #.
 Other fault suppression related tags (e.g. idenftify proper connections between blocks)
 #.
-Location
-#.
 Thermodynamic relationships (e.g. indicate heating or cooling source in case that there are multiple)

-In addition, CDL shall provide tagging for composite blocks representing a single control sequence.
+In addition, CDL should provide tagging for composite blocks representing a single control sequence.
 These tags should contain:

 #.
 Block function, e.g. air handler
 #.
 Sequence application, e.g. single-zone AHU or a multiple-zone AHU

-Other tagging standards worth considering in development of the CDL tagging strategy:
+.. notes:: Other tagging standards worth considering in development of the CDL tagging strategy:

 #.
 ASHRAE Guidline 13 Specifying Direct Digital Control (DDC) Systems
 #.
 Manufacturer specific point tagging conventions, such as Taylor Engineering and Schneider Electric